veltenlab/CloneTracer/clonal_inference/README.md

 python run_clonal_inference.py -i data/input_P1.json -n P1 -o data -t 400 -s -g
 ```

-In [notebooks](notebooks) there are examples of how the model can be run non-interactively.
+In [notebooks](notebooks) there are examples of how the model can be run interactively.

 ## Output